My teen is currently working out how to get around parental controls and screen time. Because they all are!

 Disabling Location Trackers to get around Screen Time

 One of the most popular kinds of parental control app are those that track a child’s location.
 After all, who doesn’t want to know that their child is where they tell us they are?

 Life360, for example, can provide real-time location tracking for children and teens.
 It can even tell you how your teen is driving.
 Or…can it?

 Some teens have found that if they keep their phone on battery save mode, it stops sharing the phone’s location with third-party apps (it won’t hide it from Google Family or Find my iPhone, though).

 Even more sneaky is using a specialist app that will send a spoof location to Life360, or an error message indicating there’s no GPS signal.
 There are entire Reddit sub-groups devoted to how to spoof your location when your parents insist on using Life 360.
 Although to the 23-year-old in college who just wanted a way to spend the night with her boyfriend without her Mum freaking out – I sympathise.

-Using Private Browsers to avoid Parental Blocks
+Using Private Browsers to avoid Parental Controls

 If your child has an iPhone and you’ve set up web restrictions, they won’t be able to use Chrome to visit restricted sites.